nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 optimized for use via a Command Line Interface (CLI) while incorporating the benefits of a Graphical User Interface (GUI).

 If you're a *fast typer*, sprINT is the perfect tool.
-The app is designed to maximize speed and efficiency, making it a great asset in managing your internship applications.
+The app is designed to maximise speed and efficiency, making it a great asset in your internship application journey.

 --------------------------------------------------------------------------------------------------------------------